 Nutrient Sourcing for Organic Fertilizer

-So where is all this stuff coming from?
+So where is all this stuff that contains these nutrients coming from?
 It’s certainly a question worth asking.
 Whatever organic fertilizer you choose, take the time to investigate how its ingredients are sourced.

 Was the mineral mined responsibly in a jurisdiction with adequate worker protections and environmental oversight?
 How do you personally feel about animal byproducts from slaughterhouses?
 Is it ok to take nutrient sources from their native environments and re-assign them to our yards?
 Everyone is going to answer these questions differently.
 Whatever your opinion, its worth a thought before you choose an organic fertilizer.

 Here are some things to look out for: